Planet's Largest Retailer Looks to Save Planet's Resources.

-By installing solar at its Arizona and California stores, Walmart has taken a major step toward its long-term goal of using only renewable energy for all its retail and distribution facilities.
+By installing solar, Walmart has taken a major step toward its long-term goal of using only renewable energy for all its retail and distribution facilities.
 The first SolarCity Walmart project to come online was the Stockton, California store back in July 2010.
-Now 59 stores are scheduled to have solar capacity with SolarCity by the end of 2011 with a total of more than 120 online by the end of 2013.
-That means fully three-quarters of Walmart's California stores will offset between 20-30% of their power from the sun.
-That is enough to power a small city of 5,400 homes for a year.
+Today, SolarCity has 190 Walmart solar projects installed or underway and three-quarters of Walmart’s California stores will offset between 5–30% of their power from the sun.

 Partnering with SolarCity

 When Walmart looks for solar partners, they look for companies with extensive project experience and the capability to deploy solar across multiple states.
 The ideal partner would be able to deliver the most cost-effective solution for a variety of building and application types, including roof-top, ground mount and carport installations.
-SolarCity's full-service approach and flexible financing options made it a great choice for Walmart's California and Arizona rollout.
-SolarCity and Walmart initiated the first project in July, 2010, and expect to complete 23 megawatts of new solar capacity by the end of 2011.
+SolarCity’s full-service approach and flexible financing options made it a great choice for Walmart and together the two companies have installed over 65MW of solar capacity to date.